A3Antistasi/antistasi-1.x/README.md

 b4) place it into \Arma3\Missions or \MPmission depending on your intentions.

 *To play it on dedicated server you've to make the .pbo and upload it to \Arma3\MPmissions

+# Change faction or island (portings are not fully supported)

+\AntistasiOfficial.Altis find the mission.sqm, remove it and rename the mission you want as "mission.sqm"

+In case you change world, after that, rename the folder to .worldname.

+Example: delete mission.sqm, rename "Antistasi NapfG.sqm" to "mission.sqm", rename folder to AntistasiOfficial.Napf